JJNR-DEV/popcorn/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Please Note!

+An error will appear on screen has this version does not contain an API key, you will have to insert your own TMDB API key for the app to run successfully!

 ## Unit Testing

 For unit test to perform enter command: